My Account

 • Set targets to reduce carbon emissions and energy consumption across their supply chains.

-• Disclose the quantity and type of materials their suppliers produce and the volume of recycled materials used annually.13
+• Disclose the quantity and type of materials their suppliers produce and the volume of recycled materials used annually.16

-Outside the U.S., the EU is implementing new reporting and governance directives that cover environmental issues and working conditions and social impacts across the fashion industry supply chain.
-France passed a law requiring garments and textiles to carry a “carbon label” informing consumers of the environmental impact of these products, while Germany’s “green button” certification program requires clothing and textile companies to meet a minimum of 26 social and environmental standards to display the label.14
+Outside the U.S., the EU is implementing new reporting and governance directives that cover environmental issues and working conditions across the fashion industry supply chain.
+France passed a law requiring garments and textiles to carry a “carbon label” informing consumers of the environmental impact of these products.
+In contrast, Germany’s “green button” certification program requires clothing and textile companies to meet at least 26 social and environmental standards to display the label.17

 What can companies and consumers do to change the fashion industry?

-In addition to supporting legislation to address the fashion industry’s shortcomings, companies and consumers can promote change.
-For example, the Sustainable Apparel Coalition has created an index for measuring the full life-cycle impact of clothing and footwear products.
-This information can be used to design garments that can be more easily reused or recycled.
+In addition to supporting legislation to address harmful practices, companies and consumers can promote change.
+For example, the Sustainable Apparel Coalition has created an index that measures the full life-cycle impact of clothing and footwear products.
+This information can be used to design more easily reused or recycled garments.

-The H&M Foundation, in collaboration with the Hong Kong Research Institute of Textiles and Apparel, created a garment-to-garment recycling machine that shreds old garments and converts them into new ones.15 Consumers can support the development of other mechanical and/or safe chemical recycling technologies.
+The H&M Foundation, in collaboration with the Hong Kong Research Institute of Textiles and Apparel, created a garment-to-garment recycling machine that shreds old garments and converts them into new ones.18 Consumers can support the development of other mechanical and safe chemical recycling technologies.

 Companies can invest in developing new fibers and technologies that reduce the environmental effects of production and garment-making.
 Several have already implemented circular business models to make their products more easily repaired or reused: